boyplatform/viewNodes_Andriod/README.md

 # Attention

-Please download both google andriod 'API28&29' into your local andriod SDK package to prepare your develop evironment.
+1.Please download both google andriod 'API28&29' into your local andriod SDK package to prepare your develop evironment.

+2.If you want to init the flutter dev dependencies under Chinese network, you may need to prepare VPN to help you getting them from oversea flutter dependency components' provider site.

 ## HomePage